kgateway-dev/kgateway/docs/content/guides/integrations/aws/_index.md

         type: LoadBalancer
 ```

-From that point, the NLB will be configured to listen both on ports 80 and 443.
+From that point, the NLB will be configured to listen to both on ports 80 and 443.
 For the port 443 (HTTPS), a certificate will be exposed by the NLB.

 ### Disabling the Gloo Edge HTTPS Gateway

-In this setup and since Gloo v1.8, you can disable the HTTPS Gateway (Envoy Listener) in Gloo Edge using `disableHttpsGateway`.
+In this setup, you can disable the HTTPS Gateway (Envoy Listener) in Gloo Edge using `disableHttpsGateway` (since Gloo v1.8).

-Before Gloo 1.8, there was a trick have the NLB healthchecks working by changing the order the ports in the Kubernetes service, using this attribute: `httpsFirst: true`
+Before Gloo 1.8, there was a trick to have the NLB health checks working by changing the order of the ports in the Kubernetes service, using this attribute: `httpsFirst: true`

 The setup below shows how the HTTPS traffic reaching the NLB is redirected to Gloo Edge over port 8080.
-And traffic reaching the NLB on port 8443 will be refused since there are no active Envoy listener behind the NLB.
+And traffic reaching the NLB on port 8443 will be refused since there is no active Envoy listener behind the NLB.

 ```yaml
 gatewayProxies: